BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - The Naturalism is true.
 Human functionis to be guided by practical reason
 - Aquinas marks three aspects of natural law, corresponding to three elements of human nature
 - concept of consent
+- He is close to Stoics inhis position about a Responsibility